IqraZahid-IZ/Markdown-Editor/readme.md

 ## License 📜

-This project is licensed under the MIT License - see the [./License]
+This project is licensed under the MIT License[./License]

 ---